No, it uses a pass-lock sensor built right into the ignition key and tumbler.

 The most common failure is the pass-lock sensor itself and I can give you a way to bypass that but the rest of the system must remain operational.

-Here s how you can bypass the sensor.
+Here is how you can bypass the sensor:

-3. Observe the SECURITY telltale, after approximately 10 minutes the telltale will turn OFF.
+3. Observe the security telltale, after approximately ten minutes the telltale will turn off.

-4. Turn OFF the ignition, and wait 5 seconds.
+4. Turn off the ignition, and wait five seconds.

-5. Repeat steps 1 through 4 two more times for a total of 3 cycles/30 minutes ( the vehicle is now ready to relearn the Passlock Sensor Data Code and/or passwords on the next ignition switch transition from OFF to CRANK).
+5. Repeat steps one through four two more times for a total of three cycles/thirty minutes ( the vehicle is now ready to relearn the pass-lock sensor data code and/or passwords on the next ignition switch transition from off to crank).

-7. With a scan tool, clear any DTCs if desired (history DTCs will self clear after 100 ignition cycles).
+7. With a scan tool, clear any DTCs if desired (history DTCs will self clear after one hundred ignition cycles).